oadramsha/FocusNudge/README.md

 # FocusNudge App
 FocusNudge - Your Personal Productivity & Mindfulness Companion

 FocusNudge is a unique focus timer IOS app built to help you stay consistent, track your progress, and reflect on your mental state, all in one place.
-FocusNudge keepts you motivated with a clean, desitraction-free interface and insightful feedback.
+FocusNudge keeps you motivated with a clean, desitraction-free interface and insightful feedback.
 The default Pomodoro timer ensures the best productivity in 25 min intervals!

 Key Features: